anirudhprmar/word-grind/README.md

 fix the profile page percentage

 - [ ]- start marketting the app: reddit , x , linkedIn, hacker news distribution is the key - 1.5 hr
+change each dashboard page sub. modal, change the text

+in nav user show starter or lifetime whichever was active
 ______

 - [ ] - upstash redis Caching words,profile, quizzes